d-ddave/Extract-Data/README.md

-# hello-world
+# Knowledge
-new repository

-Hello Guys!

-I am a professional data extraction lead and i even like javascript. making sure everything works smooth.
+I have added two files that i have scraped the data